aaolaveh/TDA_suspense/README.md

 devtools::install_github("peekxc/simplextree@6e34926")
 ```

-Finally, som code was generated to make the Mapper graphs.
+Finally, some code was generated to make the Mapper graphs.
 If you find it helpful, consider putting the reference to this GitHub page.

 <p align="center">
     <img src="figures/chosen_mapper_time.png" alt="Mapper graph" width="400" />